 What You Need to Know About Your Amortizing Loan

-Since amortizing loans usually generate fixed monthly payments over the life of the loan, you may feel like it’s something you don’t need to think about.
+Since amortizing loans usually require fixed monthly payments over the life of the loan, you may feel like it’s something you don’t need to think about.
 You can simply put the loan on autopay for years and never give it a second thought.
 But there are several reasons you might want to think twice about your amortizing loan:

 Refinancing